 Because it is the easiest business structure to form, sole proprietorships are the most common form of business organization in the U.S. But they also expose your personal assets to the most liabilities—there is no division between your personal life and your business, so you are personally liable in the case of a lawsuit.
 The tax rate is based on your personal tax bracket and most owners of sole proprietorships file quarterly estimated taxes.
 Partnerships are similar to sole proprietorships as the liabilities and the financial responsibilities fall to the owners.
 Plus, the same pass-through taxation applies to partnerships.

-Alternately, corporations are considered a separate entity from the owners and shareholders and personal assets are not liable to the actions of the corporation.
+Alternately, C Corporations are considered a separate entity from the owners and shareholders and personal assets are not liable to the actions of the corporation.
 The new tax laws make corporations even more desirable, by taxing at a flat rate of 21 percent, instead of varying due to income.
 S corps are a bit like sole proprietorships and corporations in that profits and losses are passed through to owners and shareholders, but personal assets are separate from the business assets and protected.

 The popular LLC structure is similar to corporations, but has less formal requirements so the costs and paperwork are not as cumbersome.